 When should I ask a teacher to write a letter of recommendation?

 It is appropriate to approach teachers any time from the end of your junior year to the beginning of your senior year to see if they would feel comfortable writing on your behalf.
 If they do, you will want to provide them with the teacher recommendation request form as soon as possible.
 You will then also need to invite them electronically to submit your transcript through Common App (or whatever system the college/ scholarship is utilizing.)
 Give this to the teacher at least one month before the letter is due to your counselor.

 How do I ask a teacher for a letter of recommendation?

 The best way to ask a teacher is simply to state that you enjoyed being in his or her class and would like to know if they would be willing to write a letter on your behalf.
 Provide them with the “Teacher Recommendation Request.”
 Be sure to complete both sides of the form, highlighting your school involvement and interests.

 Teachers have to decline requests for countless reasons.
 Some teachers get approached by many students and will not have time to write quality letters for all of them.
 Some teachers may believe another teacher who knows you better could write a more accurate letter.
 Whatever the situation, don’t be offended -- just ask another teacher.

 If the school you’re applying to requires a counselor recommendation, you will want to let your counselor know as soon as possible.
-Again, as with teacher recommendation letters, at least 30 days before the due date is requested.

-Tip of Etiquette: It takes a lot of time and thought to write letters of recommendation.
+TIP of Etiquette: It takes a lot of time and thought to write letters of recommendation.
 Let your teacher know you appreciate their efforts in a quick thank you note.